Volume 6 - 2021

 The journal operates a single blind review process.
 All contributions will be initially assessed by the editor in chief (EIC) for suitability for the journal.
 Papers deemed suitable are then sent to a minimum of two independent expert reviewers to assess the scientific quality of the paper.
 The EIC is responsible for the final decision regarding acceptance or rejection of articles.

-Studies In Fungi will publish one yearly volume from January 2018 to December 2018.
+Studies In Fungi publishes an yearly volume from January to December each year.

 Starting from 2021, Studies in Fungi will be published by Maximum Academic Press.
 Please visit this site for information regarding the new publisher and submission process.

 Authors are kindly requested that papers should be submitted to the ScholarOne system (https://mc03.manuscriptcentral.com/sif ).